-4-1.1.2 - Net carbon uptake - Sequestration rate
+25 - Net carbon uptake - Sequestration rate

-Measure 4-1.1.2
+Measure 25

-Results
+Target Results

-ual carbon sequestration rate for the Fort DFA was calculated in 2006 and came out MT per year in the THLB and 0.55 MT per he NHLB.
-This indicator is considered met ata from the initial run is still the baseline eved to be applicable.
-Timber harvesting shut down in 2008.
+Maintain or increase the CFS-CBM derived baseline sequestration rate of 0.93 MT carbon per year in the THLB and 0.55 MT carbon per year in the NHLB (10%) The annual carbon sequestration rate for the Fort Nelson DFA was calculated in 2006 and came out to 0.93 MT per year in the THLB and 0.55 MT per year in the NHLB.
+This indicator is considered met as the data from the initial run is still the baseline and believed to be applicable.
+Timber harvesting activities shut down in 2008.

-Analysis completed in 2006, harvesting shut down in Oct 2008.
+Carbon analysis completed in 2006, harvesting shut down in Oct 2008.
 No timber harvesting has occurred since October 2008.
 Historical average area harvested per year is approximately 4503 ha per year or 0.05% of the DFA.
 The lack of timber harvesting disturbance that has occurred since the carbon storage and sequestration analysis was completed, (only 2 years of timber harvest) suggests that the carbon analysis does not need to be revised at this time.
 This analysis uses data tied to inputs developed under Timber Supply Review (TSR) analyses.
-The next run of the carbon model may be completed in conjunction with the anticipated 2017 TSR analysis.
-Should new carbon sequestration rate data for the DFA become available as part of the TSR, it would be presented within the reporting year report when it was released.
-Canfor's reforestation activities have contributed to maintaining and / or increasing the Carbon sequestration rate.
-To date of preparation of this report, the Fort Nelson TSR4 analysis and report have not been completed.
+The Fort Nelson TSR4 AAC determination report, released in early July 2019, does not include a carbon analysis Should new carbon sequestration rate data for the DFA become available as part of a future TSR, it would be presented within the reporting year report when the TSR was released.
+Canfor's prompt reforestation activities have contributed to maintaining and / or increasing the Carbon sequestration rate.